• Skip to primary navigation

 Sustainable solutions for agriculture and environmental management on dairy farms require improved nutrient use efficiency across the entire farm, both for the animals and the cropland.
 However, when it comes to whole farm nutrient management, nutrient cycling can be very complex and management tools available to farmers often focus on one aspect of management only (e.g. milk urea nitrogen to evaluate crude protein ration management; corn stalk nitrate test to evaluate nitrogen management for com, etc.).
 In an adaptive, learning-based, approach for whole farm nutrient management, farm records are kept in such a way that one can assess the nutrient status of the whole farm, pinpoint the areas where improvements can be made, and then track the progress of those improvements from year to year.
 A whole-farm nutrient mass balance (NMB) assessment can help farmers and farm advisors do this effectively and efficiently.

-Recently, research has led to the identification of the optimum operational zone for nitrogen, phosphorus and potassium.
-Farms that manage these nutrients in the optimum operational zone (referred to as the “green box”) recycle nutrients on their land base and produce milk efficiently.
-Here we propose to develop curriculum and teach farm advisors (crop consultants, nutritionists, extension) the ins and outs of the NMB assessment.
-Twenty farm advisors will learn to conduct whole farm nutrient balances (NMBs) for dairy farms.
-Eight will adopt use of NMB assessments, conduct balances and discuss results with two dairy farmers each.
-Ten farmers will conduct the NMB a second year and show intent to continue beyond the project.
+Recently, research has identified the optimum operational zone for nitrogen, phosphorus and potassium.
+Farms that manage these nutrients in the optimum operational zone (referred to as the "green box") recycle nutrients on their land base and produce milk efficiently.
+Here we proposed to develop curriculum and teach farm advisors (crop consultants, nutritionists, extension) the ins and outs of the NMB assessment.
+We aimed to teach 20 farm advisors to conduct whole farm nutrient balances (NMBs) for dairy farms.
+Eight were expected to adopt use of NMB assessments, conduct balances and discuss results with two dairy farmers each.
+Ten farmers were expected tol conduct the NMB a second year and show intent to continue beyond the project.

 Cooperators